courtneyphillips/project-canis-educere/readme.md

 ### Tools and Services

-Lessons in this module will walk through accessing and using the following tools.
-Instructions and resources for each will be provided when they appear in the module:
+The following tools and services are used in this tutorial.
+Learners will need a Google account and email address.
+No other pre-emptive setup is required. lessons will walk through accessing and configuring each as they're required:

 - Google Suite: Used to create and operate Forms, Spreadsheets, and basic Apps Script.
 - Google Cloud Platform: Specific focus on Cloud Functions, and Secrets Manager.